jremington/newTC1/README.md

 # newTC1

-This repository presents an improved replacement for nerdaqII seismomenter code for DIY TC-1-like seismometers.
+This repository presents improved data acquistion code as a replacement for nerdaqII code for DIY TC-1-like seismometers.

 For seismometer construction notes see https://www.boisestate.edu/eslab/building-a-tc1-system/construction-of-the-tc1/